83problems/aws-projects/terraform/README.md

 ## Features

 * The base configuration will create a VPC with two subnets in two Availability Zones.
 The public subnet has an Internet Gateway and the private subnet has a NAT Gateway.
-The Terraform state file is stored in S3 and lock file is controlled by DynamoDB.
+* The Terraform state file is stored in S3 and lock file is controlled by DynamoDB.
+* The domain name will be managed by Route 53 using DNSSEC.

 ## Usage